 Assistive Technology for People Who Are Deafblind

 People who are deaf-blind will often rely on touch for communication and understanding different kinds of content.
-When it comes to web content, deaf-blind users may use a refreshable Braille display in combination with a screen reader operate a computer and interact with web content.
+When it comes to web content, deaf-blind users may use a refreshable Braille display in combination with a screen reader to operate a computer and interact with web content.

 A refreshable Braille display is a piece of physical software that attaches to the bottom of a keyboard or laptop.
 It works by pushing small pins up into a line of holes to form Braille characters.
-The pins form the correct

 A screen reader is a type of assistive technology.
 It is a software program that allows blind web users to “read” the content of a page with either a speech synthesizer or braille display.
 Screen readers act as an interface between a user and a computer’s operating systems and applications.